lobocv/blog/content/posts/richer_golang_errors/index.md

 While this function is fine to be used inside the persistence layer, we should not use it inside the application layer with which it interfaces due to the direct reference to the `mongo` package.
-One method of abstracting the `mongo` package is to have the persistence layer define it's own `DuplicateKeyError` that is raised instead whenever the `mongo` library returns an error from writing to a duplicate key.
+One method of abstracting the `mongo` package is to have the persistence layer define it's own `AlreadyExistsError` that is raised instead whenever the `mongo` library returns an error from writing to a duplicate key.
 This allows us to change the storage library used in the persistence layer away from MongoDB without breaking changing any other software layers.